hyosung11/Launch-School/Courses/JS101/Lesson-4-JavaScript-Collections/notes.md

 ### C: Implementing a Solution in Code

+- Translating solution to algorithm to code
+- Think about algorithm in the context of the programming language
+  - Language features / constraints
+  - Characteristics of data structures
+  - Built-in functions / methods
+  - Syntax / coding patterns
+- Create test cases
+- Code with intent

 **Sum Even Number Rows**

 Imagine a sequence of consecutive integers beginning with 2.
 The integers are grouped in rows, with the first row containing one integer, the second row two integers, the third row three integers, and so on.
 Given an integer representing the number of a particular row, return an integer representing the sum of all the integers in that row.